ordermentum/docs/source/includes/_products.md

 }
 ```

-This endpoint retrieves all orders.
+This endpoint retrieves all products.

 ### HTTP Request